Subitha1180/EyeMate/README.md

 ## Contributing

-Contributions to the Shravan project are welcome.
+Contributions to the EyeMate project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Acknowledgments

-The Shravan application is built upon the TensorFlow Lite examples and incorporates various open-source libraries and resources.
+The EyeMate application is built upon the TensorFlow Lite examples and incorporates various open-source libraries and resources.

 Feel free to customize and enhance the application based on your requirements.